 Then, I moved into the Chance Given Group Home after one month with The Village Network.
 My time at the group home and with The Village Network has taught me a lot of things that I was not able to see when I was living with my parents.
 It opened up my eyes and led me to be a better person.
 While living at the group home, I went to PH Group, a group for all of the Chance Given girls and individual therapy at the Uhrichsville location.

 Then, in May 2016, the Chance Given Group Home shut down and I had no idea where I would end up.
 My therapist, Alyssa, and I began to work together to come up with a plan, even though I was just meeting her.
 Because I was graduating high school and was now 18, I was not allowed to stay in foster care.
 Thanks to The Village Network, however, I found a place to call home for a little while.
-Erin and DJ (Foster Parents of The Village Network) took me in when I had nowhere else to go and allowed me to stay with them until I was able to move into my adult foster care home through the Tuscarawas County Board of Developmental Disabilities after living with my foster parents for
+Erin and DJ (Foster Parents of The Village Network) took me in when I had nowhere else to go and allowed me to stay with them until I was able to move into my adult foster care home through the Tuscarawas County Board of Developmental Disabilities after living with my foster parents for about two months.

 Today, I live in a stable home and am currently a college student/ athlete at Kent State University, Tuscarawas.
 I graduated from Indian Valley High School and Buckeye Career Center in the graphic arts field this past May with a 3.5 GPA.
 Being at The Village Network has helped me so much throughout my journey and gives me more hope than I ever had in my whole life.
 I am so thankful for everyone at The Village Network who has taken me in and helped me out to make it possible for me to do all of the things I am doing now.
 If it weren’t for everyone’s help, these dreams that I had may have never come true.